oasisprotocol/oasis-core/docs/setup/deploying-a-runtime.md

 ```
 <!-- markdownlint-enable line-length -->

+{% hint style="info" %}
-Note: since we did not setup any runtime nodes, the runtime will get
+Since we did not setup any runtime nodes, the runtime will get [suspended] until
-[suspended] until nodes for the runtime register.
+nodes for the runtime register.
+{% endhint %}

 In the next step we will setup and run a runtime node.